Royston Folk LIVE is a constituted ’not for profit’ Club with a committee of volunteers.

 Tickets for our CONCERTS …

-HUSH We expect silence during concerts on the “Last Friday of every month” and believe it good etiquette to wait for gaps between songs to pop over to get drinks etc. We set the place up so that this is easy to come and go at any time.
-On ‘Showcase’ nights on the “Second Friday of every month” things are a little more casual but respect for the performer and enjoyment of the music is our priority.
-Again the room is set up so that you can circulate and wet your whistle at any time.
+HUSH We expect silence during concerts on the “Last Thursday of every month” and believe it good etiquette to wait for gaps between songs to pop over to get drinks etc. We set the place up so that this is easy to come and go at any time.

 CONCERT SOUND CHECKS are at 6:30pm doors open 7:30 Support spot starts at 8pm to 8:50pm Headline spots are from 9:10pm to 11pm with 20 min break in the middle